BitcoinDesign/Guide/guide/glossary.md

 *SegWit addresses* start with `bc1` and are all lowercase and case insensitive. <br/>
 For example: `bc1qar0srrr7xfkvy5l643lydnw9re59gtzzwf5mdq`

+**Change address**
+When the output of a transaction is used as the input of another transaction, it must be spent in its entirety.
+Sometimes the value of the output is higher than what the user wishes to pay.
+In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
+This is known as *change address*.

 ## Account

 Just like wallet, the term account can also be used for very different things.
 In bitcoin wallets that follow the hierarchy described in [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}, a bitcoin wallet can have multiple accounts, with each one having its own addresses.
 However, account is also oftentimes used for accounts with third-party service providers.